 Hopefully people can expect to come away from the experience seeing the world around them a little differently.
 The best way to approach it is with comfortable footwear and an open mind.

-John Rogers' tours are part of Waltham Forest Tours, a season of year-long events and tours exploring the borough in unusual and unexpected ways.
-New dates on sale for John Rogers include tours exploring The Philley Brook, Marshlands and The Ching.
+John Rogers' tours were part of Waltham Forest Tours, a season of year-long events and tours exploring the borough in unusual and unexpected ways.
+Walks with John Rogers included The Philley Brook, Marshlands, Over Pole Hill and The Ching.